mbhulin/OrientTutorial/schema_for_locations.md

 OrientVertexType position = db.createVertexType("Position", coordinate); // Coordinate used as position
 ```

-## Create the Vertex Class "Location" and "LocationConcept"
+## Create the Vertex Classes "Location" and "LocationConcept"

 OrientDB supports inheritance.
 Both classes, *LocationConcept* and *Location*, need a *Name* and a *Description* attribute.
 We will see later that other classes have a name and a description attribute, too.
 Therefore we first define a subclass **NamedVertex** of V. Then *Location* and *LocationConcept* are subclasses of *NamedVertex*.